Neighborhood Drainage Assistance Program

 - Problems caused primarily by groundwater

 - Minor problems where little damage occurs, or damage from very large, infrequent storms may not qualify for funding.
 However, technical assistance may be available for these problems

 How can the NDAP help you?

 - Call us at 206-477-4811 to discuss your concerns with Water and Land Resources (WLR) drainage investigators.
-We can schedule a site visit if necessary and tell you whether the problem qualifies for Neighborhood Drainage Assistance.
+We can schedule a site visit to determine if the problem qualifies for Neighborhood Drainage Assistance.

 How are problems prioritized?

 Because of the large number of eligible neighborhood drainage problems and a limited budget, Water and Land Resources (WLR) is not able to fund a solution for every problem investigated.
 The objective of the program is to correct as many of the most urgent of these problems as possible.